 8) How come you are only releasing the details now

 A limited amount of public information was released initially on the 12th of September.
-However, in the background, technical details had been shared to the GSM Association as part of a Co-ordinated Vulnerability Disclosure (CVD) process since late June, for mobile operators to act upon.
+However, in the background, technical details had been shared with the GSM Association as part of a Co-ordinated Vulnerability Disclosure (CVD) process since late June, for mobile operators to act upon.
 Mobile operators are essentially the only entities who can effectively stop these attacks which is why the focus was on sharing information with them and alerting them first in a responsible manner.

 For more information - Simjacker Technical Report: Section 2 (report)

 9) Who is the company you believe responsible?

 Within the report, we outline why we think it is a surveillance company that developed this exploit.
 However, we have not named the specific company that we believe is responsible, as to do so, we would need to release some additional proof.
 That proof would also reveal specific methods and information that would impact our ability to protect subscribers.
 Overall the actual identity of the exploit developer is not essential to know when planning how to defend against these types of exploits.
 We know that it has been used by an attacker who executes highly sophisticated and complex attacks, and so Mobile Operators should expect them to adapt quickly to any defences and try new techniques in the future.